florentpoujol/PHP-Standard-Components/logger.md

 # Log

-This Logging library provides standard facilities for logging information of various priority to various devices.
+This Logging library provides standard facilities for logging information to various devices.

-Each log record is made up of:
-- the priority,
-- the priority name,
-- the textual message,
-- a context array that my hold any arbitrary data

-The Logger object (PSR-3 Compliant) will uses several helper callables to change the record information and if, how and where the record is saved.
+The Logger object (PSR-3 Compliant) will uses several helper callables (Processors, Writers, Filters and Formatters) to change the record information and if, how and where the record is saved.

-Processors may change the content of the record.
-Each logger may have several processors.

-Writers will write the record to a device (file, DB...).
-They first process 0 or more Filters to know if the should write the record.
-Then they pass the record to a single Formatter that returns it in a specific format.
-Then they write the formatted record to the device.
-They can be any callable but they are generally expected to be classes so that they can hold a list of Filters and a Formatter.

-Filters answers the question "Should the writer write that record ?".
-They return true or false based on some conditions.
-If any filter return false, the writer bails.

-Formatters return the record, formatted in a particular way.

 Remember that callables can be any of the following:
 - named or anonymous functions,
-- named or anonymous classes that implements the `__invoke()` magic method,
+- named classes that implements the `__invoke()` magic method (anonymous classes do not seems to be able to do this),
 - an arrays that contains an object and a method name,
-- an arrays that contains a class name and a static method name, or a string with this structure: `ClassName::staticMethodName`
+- an arrays that contains a class name and a static method name
+- or a string formatted like this: `ClassName::staticMethodName`

-The `StdCmp\Log` namespace is introduced.
+The `StdCmp\Log` namespace is introduced by this component.
-All example below assume you have one of the relevant use import below.
+All example below assume you have one of the relevant use imports, ie:

 ```
 use StdCmp\Log\Interfaces;